WebCrew/HumHub-Gamer-Theme/README.md

 #  humhub-themes-TodGmbH
 Based on the FlatHub theme by Alexandra Travkina - [thrashed.ru](http://thrashed.ru) I "WebCrew", did a lot of changes and fixed a lot of issues and bugs.
+Theme is working nice with latest HumHub release!
+Version 1.0.1+

 !!Your help is urgently wanted to fix some of the few bugs which are left.